 - Community champions information sessions:

+An undete on the data and Tameside's current position.

-An update on the data and Tameside's current position, as well as the opportunity for a questions & answers.
+- An update on the data and Tameside's current position, as well as the opportunity for a questions & answers.

 - Community champions catch-up sessions:

-An informal conversation about what is/isn't working, queries from participants and sharing of good practice and ideas.
+- An informal conversation about what is/isn't working, queries from participants and sharing of good practice and ideas.

 - 3.2 Additional workshops on specific topics have been arranged with the Community Champions Network, including:

 - Mental Health and Wellbeing

 - Hate Crime

 - Making Every Contact Count

 - Budget Conversation 2021/22

 - Having Difficult Conversations